All Products

 Description

-Click image to view the DAG graph of the integration and computing task.
-For more information, see Operations supported on Integration and Computing Tasks DAG nodes.
+Click image to view the DAG of the integration or computing task.
+For more information, see Operations on DAG nodes of integration and computing tasks.

 View Recurring Instances

-View the recurring instances generated by the task.
-You can also perform operations and management on the recurring instances.
+View the recurring instances that are generated for the task.
+You can also manage the recurring instances.

 Edit Development Node

-Go to the editing page of the task in the Dev project to edit the task.
+Go to the edit page of the task in the Dev project to edit the task.

 Note

-This is only applicable to the Dev-Prod development mode.
+This operation is available only in the Dev-Prod development mode.

 Edit Node

-Go to the editing page of the task to edit the task.
+Go to the edit page of the task to edit the task.

 Note

-This is only applicable to the Basic mode.
+This operation is available only in Basic mode.

 View Production Node

-Go to the Prod project to view the task configuration.
+Go to the Prod project to view the configuration of the task.

 Note

-This feature is not supported for tasks in Basic mode and Dev-Prod development mode that have not been published to the production environment.
+This feature is not supported for tasks that are in Basic mode or in the Dev-Prod development mode but are not published to the production environment.

 View Node Code

-View the code written for the integration and computing task node.
+View the code of the integration or computing task node.

 View Data Backfill Instances

-View and manage data backfill instances generated by data backfill operations.
+View and manage the data backfill instances that are generated by data backfill operations.

 Data Backfill